hjkiefer/udacity-p1-navigation/Report.md

 It would also be a blast to try different methods for getting the overall highest performance, not just beating a score of 13, but trying to maximise the overall score, say on a 2000 episode training run.
-Here it would be possible to benchmark different algorithm improvements against each other, fx Double DQN or dueling DQN, or mixtures of these with/without prioritized experience replay.
+Here it would be possible to benchmark different algorithm improvements against each other, fx Double DQN [2] or dueling DQN [3], or mixtures of these with/without prioritized experience replay.

 # References

 [1] Mnih, V., Kavukcuoglu, K., Silver, D. et al. Human-level control through deep reinforcement learning.
 Nature 518, 529–533 (2015). https://doi.org/10.1038/nature14236

+[2] van Hasselt, H. et al. Deep Reinforcement Learning with Double Q-learning. arXiv:1509.06461

+[3] Wang, Z. et al. Dueling Network Architectures for Deep Reinforcement Learning. arXiv:1511.06581